lfucg/Contribution-Guide/README.md

 Contribution-Guide
 ==================

-How to get involved in digital citizenry
+How to get involved in digital citizenry in Lexington, KY.